Yenisey Governorate: 20th century

-On May 25, 1925, all Governorates (including Yeniseysk Governorate) and regions in Siberia are abolished by the decree of the All-Russian Central Executive Committee, their territories are merged into a single Siberian Krai, with the center in Novosibirsk, along with the territories of Oyrat Autonomous Oblast and Altai, Novo-Nikolayevsk, Omsk, and Tomsk Governorates.
+On 25 May 1925, all Governorates (including Yeniseysk Governorate), and regions in Siberia are abolished by the decree of the All-Russian Central Executive Committee, their territories are merged into a single Siberian Krai, with the centre in Novosibirsk, along with the territories of Oyrat Autonomous Oblast, and Altai, Novo-Nikolayevsk, Omsk, and Tomsk Governorates.
 Achinsky, Kansky, Krasnoyarsky, Minusinsky, and Khakassky Uezds of the governorate were at the same time transformed into okrugs, while Turukhansky Uezd was renamed Turukhansky Krai and transferred to Krasnoyarsk Okrug.

 Administrative division

 As of its foundation, the governorate included five okrugs (districts) from former uezd (counties):